What a Friend We Have in Jesus: In Asia

 In Japan, the hymn's title was originally translated as "Itsukushimi Fukaki" (いつくしみ深き), by which it is best known.
 In 1910, Daisui Sugitani rewrote the lyrics in Japanese and changed the title to "Hoshi no Yo" (星の界).
 Another version was written by Ryūkō Kawaji with the title "Hoshi no Sekai" (星の世界).
 It is also known by the title "Tsumitoga o Ninou" (つみとがをにのう).
 The hymn is popular at wedding ceremonies in Japan.
 Both hymn instrumentals of "Hoshi no Sekai" and "Itsukushimi Fukaki" are used as background music for Key's 2004 visual novel Planetarian: The Reverie of a Little Planet, arranged by Magome Togoshi.
-The hymn was also used as a recurring motif in the 2006 film Memories of Matsuko.
+"Hoshi no Sekai" was also included in Planetarians anime adaptaitons, arranged by Shinji Orito.
+The hymn was used as a recurring motif in the 2006 film Memories of Matsuko.
 The melody also appears as an instrumental during certain episodes of the 2021 anime series Taisho Otome Fairy Tale.

 In Indonesia, the hymn is known as "Yesus Kawan yang Sejati" and is sung in Indonesian or Batak (the indigenous language of North Sumatra) in Manado, Maluccan, and Protestant churches (around 6% of the population).
 Statistically, most Indonesians are Muslim (around 76%), but native religion elements have up to 90% of the total population and consequently the hymn is widely known only among musicians, scholars, and Indonesia's Christian community.
 Prior to when Suharto seized power in 1967, though, the same music was adopted for a popular patriotic song titled "Ibu Pertiwi".

 In Hindi, the hymn is a very important song and is sung as "Yeshu kaisa dost pyara".
 In Marathi, the hymn has been translated as "Kon Mitra Yeshuwani" By Mary Bessel.
 The song is common during solemn services (Passion week and burial).
 In Malayalam, the hymn as "Enthu Nallore sakhi Yesu" is sung to comfort and as an invitation to Christ.
 This hymn had been translated into Telugu and is sung during occasions as a song of comfort and solace.
 It is translated as "Preethi gala mana Yesu" and is listed in the Andhra Kraisthava Keerthanalu (Andhra Christian hymnals) as hymn No. 407.

 In India, the hymn sung in Konkani, "Dulob Jezu", was translated by Felix Paul Noronha of Mangalore.

 In South Korea, the hymn is translated as the title of "The Savior who took our burden of sins".
 The hymn was first introduced to South Korea by Oriental Mission Society, which is the previous organization of Korea Evangelical Holiness Church in 1919.
 This hymn has been sung by the church of evangelical denomination in common for a century.
 The remake version has been also made through contemporary Christian music.